1337-server/BG-Remover/README.md

 .\.venv\Scripts\activate
 pip install --upgrade pip
-pip install -r requirements.txt scripts\verify_gpu.ps1
+pip install -r requirements.txt python serve.py
-python serve.py
 ```

-The verification script prints the ONNX Runtime provider list and Torch CUDA status so you can confirm
-that the `CUDAExecutionProvider` is active.
-If CUDA is unavailable the app automatically falls back to
-the CPU and logs a single warning explaining how to install a compatible GPU wheel.

 Troubleshooting tips:

-* Clear conflicting CUDA settings by unsetting `CUDA_PATH` before installing the requirements.
 * Delete stale virtual environments with `scripts\clean_venv.ps1` when upgrading dependencies.
-* If the CUDA provider still refuses to load, run `onnxruntime.get_available_providers()` inside a
-  Python shell to confirm the wheel matches your driver; a CPU-only wheel continues to work.

----

-### ⚡ Accelerator configuration

-Background removal automatically prefers CUDA when the `onnxruntime-gpu` build is installed and
-the ONNX Runtime `CUDAExecutionProvider` is available.
-You can override or inspect the behaviour
-with the following knobs:

-* **Environment variables**
-  * `BG_ACCELERATOR` – `auto` (default), `cuda`, or `cpu` to pin the runtime.
-  * `BG_CUDA_DEVICE_ID` – CUDA device index to bind when using the GPU (default `0`).
-  * `BG_WARN_ON_CPU` – `true` (default) to surface warnings when the app falls back to CPU.
-* **CLI flags**
-  * `python main.py --accelerator cuda --cuda-device-id 1`
-  * `python serve.py --accelerator cpu --no-warn-on-cpu`
-* **Health checks**
-  * `GET /health/accelerator` returns the detected ONNX providers, selected runtime, GPU name, and RTX 50-series flag.

-When the app detects that it is running on the CPU despite a compatible GPU, a dismissible banner
-appears in the UI and a single log warning explains how to install `onnxruntime-gpu`, enable
-`nvidia-container-toolkit`, or launch Docker with `--gpus all`.

 ---